fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 1065-1067 The Nizamiyyah madrasah is built in Baghdad

 <details>
-  <summary>1058-1111 Al-Ghazali</summary>
+  <summary>1058-1111 Imam Al-Ghazali</summary>
-was a Persian polymath.
+Al-Ghazali was a Persian polymath.
 He is known as one of the most prominent and influential philosophers, theologians, jurists, logicians and mystics of Islam.

 He is considered to be the 5th century's Mujaddid, a renewer of the faith, who, according to the prophetic hadith, appears once every 100 years to restore the faith of the Islamic Community.
 His works were so highly acclaimed by his contemporaries that al-Ghazali was awarded the honorific title "Proof of Islam" (Ḥujjat al-Islām).